Uraxii/naous/source-art/writing/tutorial.md

 2. Introduce the player to both the world and the game systems.
 3. Keep things flexible and replaceable.

+I don't expect all of this to stick around or remain unmodified.
+Please feel free to change, scrap, or add to any of this.
+I had some ideas, got them out of my head, and now they belong to the game/team!
+I wrote a lot of this with the intent of helping me solidify a tone and internalizing the info in the lore doc.
+If you see anything off or see opportunity to better connect it with the lore, please call it out!
+I figure this can act as a background to any actual content we put in the game.
+If some of it gets refined and makes it to the final version, neat!
+If not, that means something better takes its place!

+PS.
+Very open to feedback.
+Would greatly appreciate any insights or thoughts on literally any/all of this.

+# Summaries

-# Story Summary
+## Story Outline

-- The player is formed from Naous to assist in quelling the Stilled
+- The player is formed from Naous and given a Mask to assist in quelling the Stilled
 - They explore an abandoned Ossified Ruins to wipe out any threats
-- In doing so, they acquire their first set of powers and gear
+- In doing so, they acquire their first set of Echo abilities and Masks (gear, items, etc.)
-- The explore and defeat some basic enemies until their presence alerts a horde
+- They explore and defeat some basic enemies until their presence alerts a horde
 - They use their new powers to fend them off for a time, but soon realize they are outnumbered
 - Some NPC "players" arrive to help take out a few more, but they too are ill-equipped for the long haul
-  - These don't have to be full AI-driven actors.
-Just have some masks fly around while the enemies get hit a few extra times and maybe the player gets healed occasionally
 - A massive boss enemy arrives that smashes a "player" or two, forcing those remaining to retreat
 - The player (and "group") decide to regroup and go back into this new dungeon with a full party and refreshed resources

-# Tutorial Summary
+- A nearby Fluid town offers support and (hopefully) a host of players that can join and assist
+  - TODO: Town needs a name, thinking some synonym for flowing water or a river
+- Entering the dungeon from the original entrance, the party fights towards the plaza again
+- Now the pathways are opened and offer a choice of which route to take
+- There are 3 battles for the party to overcome: 2 rituals and a powerful Stilled to be Unmasked
+- After clearing the 3 battles, the plaza becomes the final zone with a large fight
+- Remnants of the previous battles combine and re-summon the horde, along with a host of new powers
+- Defeating this boss leaves the Ossified Ruins cleansed and the party can return to town

+## Mechanical Outline
-- Player spawns with a default mask providing little-to-no benefits
+- Player starts with a default mask providing little-to-no benefits
 - Explores some ruins to find 2 combat abilities (Echoes)
   - Attack + Utility
+  - Any not equipped go to inventory
 - Learn how to attack a static, non-threatening object
 - Fight a simple, combative enemy
   - Absorb a healing ability as reward
-- Explore further to defeat a few more Stilled
+- Explore further to defeat more enemies
-- Acquire 2 masks from the area and/or enemies defeated
+- Acquire 2 masks from objectives: explore area, and defeat enemies
   - Stats-based example: Melee/Tank focused + Ranged/Magic focused
-  - Learn how mask benefits work
 - Learn how to equip different masks to gain their appropriate benefits
   - Any not equipped go into inventory
 - Fight a medium-sized miniboss with more aggressive attacks
-  - Absorb another combat ability that can't be slotted in with their current abilities due to a Draw limit
+  - Absorb another combat ability that can't be slotted in alongside their current abilities due to a Draw limit
   - Can be swapped with a current ability, but any ability not equipped goes to inventory
 - A small horde of weak enemies attack, player defeats several
-- The horde begins to overwhelm them as some (scripted/fake) "players" save them
+- The horde begins to overwhelm them as some "players" save them
+  - Opportunity to show the party UI
   - Can be entirely faked.
 Just randomly incur attacks on the enemies and occasionally heal the player
+    - Could also plant some player models in there and give them animations for the illusion of attacking and such
-- A massive boss enemy arrives defeats some allies
+- A massive boss enemy arrives defeats the allies
   - Opportunity to show what it looks like when a fellow player is defeated
-- Player leaves, causing the ruins to become a new dungeon that must be tackled fresh with a group of players
+- Player leaves.
+The area becomes a new dungeon that must be tackled fresh with a group of players
+- Learn how to form a party and enter a dungeon instance
+  - Possibly enter a friendly town
+- Return to the dungeon with a full party
+- Dungeon has an open layout with 4 total encounters (full details below)
+  - 3 encounters must be completed first, then the final encounter can be challenged
+- Clearing the dungeon provides Mask/Echo rewards and completes the tutorial quest
+  - Player is prompted to return to town or go wherever makes the most sense

 # Full Story & Tutorial